awsdocs/aws-codepipeline-user-guide/doc_source/data-protection.md

 To connect your VPC to CodePipeline, you define an interface VPC endpoint for CodePipeline\.
 This type of endpoint makes it possible for you to connect your VPC to AWS services\.
 The endpoint provides reliable, scalable connectivity to CodePipeline without requiring an internet gateway, network address translation \(NAT\) instance, or VPN connection\.
 For information about setting up a VPC, see the [VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

-## Encryption at Rest<a name="encryption-at-rest"></a>
+## Encryption at rest<a name="encryption-at-rest"></a>

 Data in CodePipeline is encrypted at rest using service\-owned KMS keys\.
-Code artifacts are stored in a customer\-owned S3 bucket and encrypted with either the default AWS\-managed SSE\-KMS encryption key or a customer\-managed SSE\-KMS key\.
-For more information, see [Configure Server\-Side Encryption for Artifacts Stored in Amazon S3 for CodePipeline](S3-artifact-encryption.md)\.
+Code artifacts are stored in a customer\-owned S3 bucket and encrypted with either the default AWS managed SSE\-KMS encryption key or a customer managed SSE\-KMS key\.
+For more information, see [Configure server\-side encryption for artifacts stored in Amazon S3 for CodePipeline](S3-artifact-encryption.md)\.

-## Encryption in Transit<a name="encryption-in-transit"></a>
+## Encryption in transit<a name="encryption-in-transit"></a>

 All service to service communication is encrypted in transit using SSL/TLS\.

-## Encryption Key Management<a name="key-management"></a>
+## Encryption key management<a name="key-management"></a>

 If the customer chooses the default option for encrypting code artifacts, CodePipeline uses the default AWS managed SSE\-KMS encryption key\.
-Customers cannot change or delete this AWS\-managed key\.
-If customers are using a customer\-managed key \(CMK\) in AWS KMS to encrypt or decrypt artifacts in the S3 bucket, they can change or rotate this key as necessary\.
+Customers cannot change or delete this AWS managed key\.
+If customers are using a customer managed key \(CMK\) in AWS KMS to encrypt or decrypt artifacts in the S3 bucket, they can change or rotate this key as necessary\.

 **Important**
 CodePipeline only supports symmetric customer master keys \(CMKs\)\.
 Do not use an asymmetric CMK to encrypt the data in your S3 bucket\.

-## Data Protection Configuration<a name="security-configuration"></a>
+## Data protection configuration<a name="security-configuration"></a>

 This section describes data protection configuration for the following:
 + S3 artifacts server\-side encryption \(SSE\)\.